175th Street station (IND Eighth Avenue Line): History

-The station opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
+The tiles on the station's walls were repaired in 1937.
+In 1952, as part of an early plan for the George Washington Bridge Bus Station, officials proposed building an underpass between the 175th Street station and the planned bus terminal.
 The elevators at the station were installed in November 1989, making the station one of the earliest to comply with the Americans with Disabilities Act of 1990.

 The station was planned to be rehabilitated as part of the 2015–2019 MTA Capital Program.
+Both elevators were closed for replacement, as of December 2023, and were scheduled to reopen in June 2024.
+Both elevators reopened as of late February 2025, eight months behind schedule.